 Typically, usernames are formed with your first and middle initials and last name up to 14 characters.
 Because of conflicts between people who have the same or similar names, your username may be somewhat different.
 If you ever forget your network username, contact the IT Help Desk.

 You must change your password every six months.
 You will be prompted to change it when it expires.
 Your password must be a minimum of 8 characters, must contain at least one upper case letter, one lowercase letter and one number.
 You may use special characters.
 You may not reuse a previous password.
 If you have forgotten your password, visit the MAVzone login screen and use the forgot password link.
 Follow the onscreen instructions to reset your password.
 You will need your MAVcard for this process as it contains your library card number.
-MAVcards are issued when you first arrive to CMU.
+MAVcards are issued when you first arrive to CMU by the MavCard Office, located on the 1st floor of the University Center.
 If this process doesn't work or you have not set up your security questions, then contact the IT Help Desk to request a password reset.

 Below is a list of the many IT resources available to CMU students.

 Panopto is an easy-to-use video recording platform used by faculty for lecture capture or for recording content to be viewed by students either in or outside the classroom.
 Students simply login to coloradomesa.hosted.panopto.com to watch videos published by faculty for a given class.
 Panopto Recorder, is available for use in classrooms which now have webcams installed at the instructor stations, and in select group rooms in the Library; LIB134, LIB235, LIB236, LIB322.
 All other group rooms have this software installed, and offer a built-in web cam.